 - Always start a new program by creating a new file and naming it appropriately. - Students are making a project, not just working on random problems.
-Have them focus on the project-based objectives and avoid rushing through the material too guickly. - Students should collect all the Tools they find in the instructions so they can reference them later when they need additional help. - Encourage documentation and testing strategies. - Read carefully and check the hints.
+Have them focus on the project-based objectives and avoid rushing through the material too quickly. - Students should collect all the Tools they find in the instructions so they can reference them later when they need additional help. - Encourage documentation and testing strategies. - Read carefully and check the hints.
 Usually the answer is there right in front of them! - Students can test their understanding along the way by trying stuff!
+Have them "color outside the lines."

-- A computer / laptop with the Chrome web browser - To login to http://make.firialabs.com, with their student accounts - A CodeX, peripherals kit and cables (red LED, white LED, switch, button) - Supplemental materials found at learn.firialabs.com - Mission 2 Assignment Log This document can be used to guide students during the mission and as a place to take notes and check for understanding.
-(Answers are available.) - Mission 2 Review Kahoot includes vocabulary words, peripherals, and programming concepts - Mission 2 Review Questions review questions available in a PDF
+- A computer / laptop with the Chrome web browser - To login to http://make.firialabs.com, with their student accounts - A CodeX, peripherals kit and cables (red LED, white LED, switch, button)

-Red & white LEDs
+Red & white LEDs Standards addressed in the mission: